-So what actually is a Residual Current Device (RCD)?
+So what is a residual current device (RCD)?

-An RCD (Residual Current Device) is a preventative piece of equipment that is used in almost every commercial and residential environment.
-Your RCD monitors the electrical currents in your building or device and switches off the supply when an abnormality is detected.
-A portable RCD is mobile and provides protection for people working outdoors, or in office environments that use electrical appliances.
-A building should be equipped with an RCD, but this doesn’t necessarily protect all staff from electrical shock.
-Added safety is provided with an RCD.
+A portable RCD provides protection for people working outdoors, or in office environments that use electrical appliances.
+A building should be equipped with an RCD, but this doesn’t always protect all staff from electrical shock.
+An RCD provides added safety.

 A portable RCD is perfect for use on construction sites.
-Portable RCDs are also utilised frequently by campers and people who live in mobile homes.
+Portable RCDs are also used by campers and people who live in mobile homes.
 You may not recognise your RCD immediately – they are often built into portable power outlets and leads.